(first appeared in the October 2017 issue of The Equiery)

 These behemoths have something that the Mom & Pop will never have: tremendous purchasing power and the ability to sell product with razor thin margins because it is all about volume (see box out about margins).

 Today’s Mom & Pop tack shop cannot survive by cheaply selling lots of product.
 Nor do they want to.
 For these owners, tack stores are not just about moving inventory and making a buck.
 Horse people own tack stores because they are passionate about horses, about horse stuff and about horse people.
 Tack stores are community resources, places where horse people come together, and where shopkeepers and staff share their knowledge in an intimate environment.
+To encourage more people to come in-store to get their equine essentials, a lot of tack stores are having to really advertise their businesses.
+One way that tack stores are doing this is by using a commercial flagpole outside of their stores to make it clear where the store is.
+This method allows more people to become aware of the store, hopefully, encouraging them to visit regularly.

 So what does a 21st century bricks-and-mortar retailer do?
 And how do they embrace the digital world without being an online retailer?